jazzfog/Docker-Dev-Environment/readme.md

     config.vm.network "private_network", type: "dhcp"
     config.vm.synced_folder ".", "/vagrant_nfs", type: "nfs"

-Someone may say that it will not work on Windows (since [Vagrant official site says so](https://www.vagrantup.com/docs/synced-folders/nfs.html)) but it is not true, it woks with with [winnfsd](https://github.com/winnfsd/vagrant-winnfsd) plugin.
+Someone may say that it will not work on Windows (since [Vagrant official site says so](https://www.vagrantup.com/docs/synced-folders/nfs.html)) but it is not true, it woks with [winnfsd](https://github.com/winnfsd/vagrant-winnfsd) plugin.